Skip to main content

 Private Key (not recommended)

-• Select Ledger and press Enter.
+Select Ledger using the arrow keys and press Enter.

 ?
 Which network do you want to connect to?
 (Use arrow keys)